 Specialists and Care Coordination

-A geneticist is a physician who specializes in the science of genetics.
-They are the doctors who will diagnose Ogden Syndrome, using a complex genetic test called whole-exome sequencing (WES).
+A geneticist who specializes in the science of genetics.
+They are the doctors who will diagnose Ogden Syndrome, using a complex genetic test called whole-exome sequencing.

 Ophthalmologists are medical and surgical doctors who specialize in caring for patients who have a variety of eye conditions.
-Many of our children with Ogden Syndrome have refractive errors, astigmatism, and cortical/cerebral visual impairment (CVI), a condition affecting the visual pathways and visual processing centers of the brain.
+Many of our children with Ogden Syndrome have refractive errors, astigmatism, and cortical/cerebral visual impairment, a condition affecting the visual pathways and visual processing centers of the brain.

-An orthopedist is a physician who specializes in treating musculoskeletal (bone, joint, and/or muscle) conditions.
-Orthopedic physicians will look at the health of the spine and hips in individuals with Ogden syndrome.
+An orthopedist is a physician who specializes in treating musculoskeletal (bone , joint, and/or muscle) conditions.
+Orthopedic physicians will look at the health of the spine, hips, legs, and feet in individuals with Ogden Syndrome.

 A pulmonologist is a physician who specializes in respiratory problems.
 A pulmonologist also specializes in sleep disorders.
-Many of our children with Ogden syndrome have sleep disorders and a pulmonologist will be helpful in diagnosing and treating any sleep disorders.
+Many of our children with Ogden Syndrome have sleep issues, and a pulmonologist can help in diagnosis and treatment of these disorders.

 Complex Care Coordinator